-Rembrandt for his use of light and dark in their paintings.
+Caravaggio and Rembrandt for their use of light and dark in their paintings.
 Michelangelo's three dimensional paintings, beautiful sculpture and genius in any project he tackled.
-Mario Testino- A fashion photographer with a natural style.
+Mario Testino- A fashion portrait photographer with a natural style.
 Sebastiao Salgado- Incredible black and white film work.
 Antonin Kratochvil- Raw and edgy black and white portraiture.
 Annie Leibovitz- Opposite approach to Kratochvil; she creates meticulously planned and produced portraits...You have seen them likely.
 I love the annual Banff Mountain Film Festival and I'm always amazed by the BBC's nature films - Planet Earth, Human Planet, Blue Planet, etc. Not just for the amazing imagery but for the sheer amount of logistics involved into getting one shot; it gets better with each film.
 In addition there is James Natchwey, James Balog, and Henri-Cartier Bresson.
 I won't forget to mention the countless other wedding photographer colleagues that I know personally or know of and respect.

 What kind of equipment do you use?

 Most of the time I keep it simple and use a wide angle lens on one camera and a telephoto lens on the other.
 I try to quietly take advantage of natural light whenever I can.
 It is easy to imitate natural light with strobes, it just makes the process more cumbersome and time consuming.

 That being said, I have redundant gear of the best professional equipment available.
 Is this important?
 You bet.
 There is a difference between consumer and professional equipment and I often push my gear to its technical limits.
 Cameras and lenses also break down and you need to have backup.
 I have three camera bodies (A Nikon D4s and two D810s); a variety of lenses (the 16mm fisheye, the spectacular distorsion-free 12-24mm f/2.8, my workhorses the 35mm f/1.4 and 24-70mm f/ 2.8, the magical portrait specialist 85mm f/1.4, the long 70-200mm f/2.8 VR and the really long 300mm f/2.8 VR).
 All have their use in the style of imagery I am after.